slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Don’t postpone to tomorrow what other people can do for you today."
 -- Warren Buffett [1930]*

 Managing is delegating.
 A great manager is a great facilitator.
-His responsability is to make his team better.
+Their responsibility is to make the team better.

 Hints:

-- A manager should answer two questions a day: «What is important to accomplish?» and «Where was I uncomfortable the day before?» The speed that you offload your stuff will be the speed of your team.
+- A manager should answer two questions daily: «What is important to accomplish?» and «Where was I uncomfortable yesterday?» The speed at which you offload tasks determines your team’s speed.
-- Your productivity as a manager is measured as the productivity of your team.
-Being seated making stuff is not productive.
-The key principle is putting your team’s productivity first.
-Remember, you are a communication hub and a multiplier.
-Think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of being busy pretending you’re occupied, just tell yourself: what I accomplished today is not yet visible, but it will be.
+- Your productivity as a manager equals your team’s productivity.
+Sitting and making stuff isn’t productive.
+Prioritize your team’s output.
+You’re a communication hub and multiplier.
+Delegate what others can do; focus on what only you can.
+If you work for your people instead of pretending to be busy, what you accomplish today may not be visible yet—but it will be.
-- Spend one hour a day communicating to your people and everything will be OK.
+- Spend one hour daily communicating with your team—everything will be OK.
-- Instead of generalizing and saying «management is useless», it’s more correct to say «bad management is counterproductive».
-The only reason there’s so many awful managers is that people like you refuse to do the job.
+- Instead of generalizing that «management is useless», say «bad management is counterproductive».
+Many awful managers exist because capable people refuse the job.

 > *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
 -- Theodore Roosevelt [1858]*